JoelK27/UFC_Predictor/README.md

 - **Python scripts only:**
   The entire project runs as `.py` files, no notebooks.
-- **All steps are documented** and commented so the workflow is easy to follow and reproducible.
+- **All steps are documented** and commented for easy reproducibility.
 - **All analyses and findings** are included directly in the code and console output.
 - **Models are saved automatically** in the `models/` folder after training.